Year 3. October 7. Our Department’s Hispanic Heritage.

 Dr. Casillas’ own experience navigating the medical profession’s many twists and turns as a first-generation college student led her to create the popular First-Gen program at UCLA DGSOM, which for the past seven years has been helping first-gen college graduates who are now medical students find mentorship and connect with each other.
 Its success inspired similar programs at other professional schools on campus, and even informed toolkits developed by the Association of American Medical Colleges for first-gen students and their mentors.
 Dr. Casillas still serves as faculty co-advisor for the organization alongside Veronica Ramirez, MD.

-“All the time, we’re getting emails from medical schools across the country that want to establish a first-gen program, because we were one of the first ones to do it,” Dr. Casillas said.
-“I think we’re one of the ones that does it best because we’re in Los Angeles and recruit a highly diverse population.”
+“We get emails from medical schools across the country that want to establish a first-gen program all the time, because we were one of the first ones to do it,” Dr. Casillas said.
+“I think we’re among the ones that does it best because we’re in Los Angeles and recruit a highly diverse population.”

 Dr. Casillas is also passionate about strengthening the pipeline for Latinx physicians.
 She and four other participants in the 2024 National Hispanic Health Foundation Leadership Fellowship are developing medical workforce diversity policies that will be shared with state representatives who can eventually introduce them into legislation.
 Her policy project specifically focuses on giving students from Latino backgrounds better access to post-baccalaureate pre-medical programs, with an emphasis on launching them at community colleges.